Welcome to the fortieth (40th) weekly edition of Blawg Review.

 - Companies May Have Second Thoughts About Blogging – The Wired GC (short for General Counsel for all you non-lawyers) contains an article wondering what will happen with all the companies encouraged to allow employees to blog, once an employee disagrees with them on a key issue.
 A recent situation involving Microsoft blogger Robert Scoble is a credit to Microsoft, but how many other companies would be as open?

-- Employers May Be Required To Stop Employee Porn Surfing - J. Craig Williams at May It Please The Court analyzes a recent New Jersey court opinion that requires employers to stop an employee’s Internet porn surfing (in this case child pornography).
+- Employers May Be Required To Stop Employees from Surfing Inappropriate Sites – J. Craig Williams at May It Please The Court analyzes a recent New Jersey court opinion that requires employers to stop an employee’s Internet surfing of inappropriate sites.
+See details!

 Better Writing.
 We can all improve our writing, especially for clarity.
 Words are the stock in trade of lawyers and so we are lucky to have a number of quality posts on the topic of writing clearly.
 Some of these posts are a little old, but the topic is timeless so I am including them.

 - Give Your Writing Greater Impact – Wayne Schiess, Director of legal writing at the University of Texas School of Law, who writes a blog called Legalwriting.net , has a series of great little lessons about how to write using clear and powerful language.
 And you know what?
 Many of the lessons apply equally to bloggers, marketers and business people, as they do to lawyers.
 Check out Sentence Problems 3 – Passive Voice, as just one example.
 If you are like me, you are bound to find some tips you can use to improve your writing.